ivanastamenkovic/it-bootcamp-homework/sql-introduction/README.md

 # sql-introduction
-This repository contains homework assignments from a QA (manual and automation software testing) course.
+This folder contains homework assignments focused on SQL fundamentals, completed as part of a QA course (manual and automation).

 ## Important Note